 “Sure, thank you.”
 I don’t want to look ungrateful and deep down I welcome the interruption.
 My mission to get personal information from Anna has become a sad success.
 I got a lot more than I bargained for and I’m not sure what to do with it.
 One thing I can say for sure: Anna is definitely a woman in distress and this trip is a diversion she can barely afford.
 I can try to be nice to her, but that’s about all I can or want to do.
 I know my limits.
 I chew the crisp apple slowly and stare out the window.
 The road sign says that we are on our way to Sintra.

 I know nothing about Sintra except that it’s a city in Portugal.
 Rita read something about it in a travel blog before we left Israel and mentioned to me in passing that there was something to see there.
 A castle or a palace.
 She said we might stop there on the way to Porto, but she was not sure.
 I didn’t bother googling the city.
-I trust Rita’s assessment about its offerings.
+I trust Rita’s assessment of its offerings.
 We might stop to see beautiful historical edifices.

 We start climbing up a winding road.
 Through the thick foliage that covers the hills, I can see roofs and balconies of magnificent mansions poking through the greenery.
 Rita does not give any sign that she is planning to stop the car and take in the view.
 Should I ask her to stop?
 Do I want to get out of the car?
 I can’t decide.
 I expect one of my travel mates to say something but no one comments on the changing landscape.

 As we climb higher and higher into the mountains, an enormous castle-like megaplex punctuated by towers and domes that look like something out of Disneyland slowly comes into view.
-Each structure of this fairytale fortress is painted in a different bright color: red, yellow, orange, gray.
+Each structure of this fairytale fortress is painted in a different bright color: red, yellow, orange, and gray.
 I have no idea what I am looking at.
 Maybe a theme park, maybe not.
 Rita says nothing.
 I decide to say nothing as well.
 I don’t want to start a conversation that might devolve into a debate.
 I can live without seeing a Disney version of a Portuguese palace, which might turn out to be an expensive and mindless tourist trap.
-In any case, my interest lies in living and speaking people, not in tourist attractions.
+In any case, my interest lies in living and speaking humans, not in tourist attractions.
 I want to get to know Portugal through its people, not through its tourist offerings to outsiders who drive through the country from one end to the other and barely notice what it is like to actually live there.

 After the colorful castle disappears behind us, I hear Rita’s cheerful voice from the driver’s seat.
-“Hi Freddy.
+“Hi, Freddy.
 Boker tov.”

 It’s early morning in California and she is calling to check on him.
 He’s probably awake already, preparing to go to work, and she is eager to report to him about her new adventure.
 Calling Freddy several times a day is Rita’s way of not feeling alone in the world.
-Every time I walk with her, she calls to ask him how he’s doing even though she has nothing to say to him, or he to her.
+Every time I walk with her, she calls to ask him how he’s doing even though she has nothing to say to him.
 It’s a routine they perform for an invisible audience to reassure one another that they are still there, somewhere, thinking of each other.
 When she finishes talking to Freddy, she usually calls her son, Ari, and goes through the same routine.
 Sometimes she calls her son first and Freddy second.
 Today, she calls Freddy first.
 Her teenage son may still be asleep.

 “Good morning, how you doin’?”
 Her voice sounds more nasal when she speaks on the phone.
 She stretches the words and emphasizes the final consonants.